 Scallops, when cooked properly, are deliciously sweet and tender, needing very little fat or added flavor.
 Just a few on a plate turns dinnertime into quite a delicacy!
 So it sure is disappointing when the scallops you are eating don't live up to these standards.
 Could that mean that the scallops are in fact not really scallops at all?
 Before coming to that conclusion, you should learn a bit about scallops themselves.

 Types of Scallops

 The scallop is a bivalve mollusk of the family Pectinidae and is related to clams, mussels, and oysters.
-There are many varieties of scallop, but the most common are the tiny bay scallop, found in East Coast bays and estuaries, and the larger sea scallop which exist in the deep cold waters on the ocean floor.
+There are many varieties of scallop, but the most common is the tiny bay scallop, found in East Coast bays and estuaries, and the larger sea scallop, which exists in the deep cold waters on the ocean floor.
 Bay scallops are most often less expensive than sea scallops, especially when the sea scallops are very large.

 Over the past several years, diver sea scallops have made an appearance as a seafood specialty on restaurant menus.
 Instead of using scallop dredges on the bottom of the ocean floor, divers harvest sea scallops using their hands.
 This may justify the higher price tag, but diving is also better for the environment as there is no machine disturbing the undersea flora and fauna.

 Whether bay or sea, scallops are usually sold by the pound and often in packages.
 The packaging is marked with the letter U and a number (or range of numbers) indicating how many scallops are per pound.
 For example, bay scallops might be labeled “U-30/40” while large sea scallops could be “U-10.”
 This means that there are between 30 and 40 bay scallops per pound while you will get just 10 sea scallops for the same weight.